bchan01/polyglot-api-demo/README.md

 ![alt text](polyglot-image.png)

 The puspose of this project is to demonstrate how to implement a RESTful API in multiple languages.
 Currently, this API supports a few simple GET endpoints.
 Features to be Implemented in the future are:

 * logging
 * Middleware (handle request, response and error)
 * Security (ie JWT)

-## Languages ##
+## Language Specific Projects ##

+Each of the following projects can be run in a docker container

 * Go
 * Node.js (Express)